Table of contents

 6. The last step in creating a custom list of recipients is to specify the length of membership in our list.
 We can specify it with a selected number of days or choose the maximum membership time (540 days).

-When you have set all the conditions you are interested in, a list size preview is available in the lower right corner of the window.
+When you set all the conditions you are interested in, a list size preview is available in the window’s lower right corner.
 It shows the estimated number of users meeting the conditions you indicated from the last 30 days.

 I have one more useful feature for you.

-You can create a mobile audience segment and send a “new_user_mobile” event to Analytics every time a new user joins your specified list.
+You can create a mobile audience segment and send Analytics a „new_user_mobile” event every time a new user joins your specified list.

 How can I use recipient lists created in GA4?